 You must provide food (I use some pellets and wheat in a heavy bowl), water, a perch and shade for the decoy bird.
 I would suggest you are discreet about where you set the trap.

 There are a lot of people who understandably don’t like to see a bird in a cage.
-Personally, I hate it as well.
+Personally, I wouldn’t say I like it.
 Forgetting chicken eggs, I think about how many young birds and eggs in nests magpies steal in the wild.
 They are the ornithological version of the ‘child catcher’, so for me, it’s worthwhile if done humanely.

 I caught 10 magpies in a row using this method.
 I kept the last one (fed and watered) no longer than a week.
 He had plenty of corn, layers pellets, eggs and other roadkill goodies during this time.
 I think it was a good way to end his days!

-You must check the trap regularly of course.
-I keep the trap in view of the house so I can quickly see when it’s triggered.
+You must check the trap regularly, of course.
+I keep the trap near the house so I can reach it quickly after it’s triggered.